yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Before the HOL - Migrating SQL databases to Azure.md

 6. Select **Purchase** to start provisioning the JumpBox VM and SQL Managed Instance.

-    > **NOTE**: The deployment of the custom ARM template can take over 6 hours due to the inclusion of SQL MI.
+    > **Note**: The deployment of the custom ARM template can take over 6 hours due to the inclusion of SQL MI.
 However, the deployment of most of the resources will complete within a few minutes.
 The JumpBox and SQL Server 2008 R2 VMs should complete in about 15 minutes.

 7. You can monitor the progress of the deployment by navigating to the hands-on-lab-SUFFIX resource group in the Azure portal, and then selecting **Deployments** from the left-hand menu.
 The deployment will be named **Microsoft.Template**.
 Select that to view the progress of each item in the template.